 I joke around these days that I may not be the best poster child for HypnoBirthing® on the surface, but without it, I never would have had my baby without anesthesia, and probably not without a Cesarean.
 I know myself – I can be a big wimp!
 So, if hypnosis could work to better my birthing experience, it can benefit anyone.

 Anne Shuman Urban, BA, CH, CPHI is co-owner of Delaware Hypnosis Partners, LLC, Wilmington, DE.
-In addition to teaching HypnoBirthing® Childbirth Education classes, she maintains a regular hypnotherapy practice and teaches hypnotherapist certification training intensives.
+In addition to teaching HypnoBirthing® Childbirth Education classes, she maintains a regular hypnosis practice and teaches hypnotist certification training intensives.

 You can find more information about Ann on her website for Hypnosis in Delaware.